** We highly recommend using the free, easy-to-print PDF version via this link:

-This short Haggadah is designed for use at Messianic/Christian seders.
-Traditional Jewish Haggadahs are so long that the leader typically reads the Hebrew at a very high speed, which perhaps shows that a slimmed-down version can be more meaningful.
+This free Haggadah is designed for use at Messianic/Christian Seders.
+Traditional Haggadahs are so long that the leader typically reads the Hebrew at a very high speed, which perhaps shows that a slimmed-down version can be more meaningful.

 We hope this Haggadah will help you and your family celebrate Pesach with great joy.
 The Bible readings can be read by the leader, or by guests.